m-dylan-spencer/Personal-Website/content/consulting/index.md

 * **Quantitative Research Design & Statistical Modeling:**
   * Program and intervention evaluation using quasi-experimental and longitudinal time-series designs.
-  * Advanced statistical modeling (Stata, R) for social science and environmental datasets.
+  * Advanced statistical modeling (R) for social science and environmental datasets.
   * Systematic reviews and quantitative meta-analyses.

 ---